 The Attorney General's Office is concerned about all Vermont citizens, especially the most vulnerable: our kids.
 They may not have a say on who gets elected or what laws are passed, but they still have rights and need to be protected.

 This office works with other Federal, State and local agencies/departments to keep kids safe.
-Below are references for kids, and adults alike, to assist in keeping them safe.
+Below are references for children, and adults alike, to assist in keeping them safe.

 Tobacco use is the number one cause of preventable death in the United States and around the world.
 Most regular smokers begin smoking as children.
 If current trends continue, more than six million U.S. kids alive today will die prematurely of tobacco-related diseases.
 Preventing kids from starting to smoke is key.